Succession Plan: A Comprehensive Planning Framework

 The Bottom Line

 Identifying the critical roles for succession planning is a key aspect of human resource management that helps businesses prepare for the future.
-By following these pointers, businesses can ensure that they have the right individuals in place to fill critical roles and can help minimise disruption risks in operations.
-By taking a proactive approach to succession planning, businesses can build a strong and resilient workforce that is ready to meet the challenges of the future.
+By following these pointers, companies can ensure that they have the right individuals in place to fill critical roles and can help minimise disruption risks in operations.
+By taking a proactive approach to succession planning, businesses can build a strong and resilient workforce ready to meet future challenges.
+Involving potential successors in critical business operations, such as mergers and acquisitions, is essential for developing effective organisational leaders.